Luc1ferase/PuppyKnight/README.md

 #### Lesson22

-New Feature:
+New Features:

 --Player Dizzy animation when Attacked by Enemy.
 --Animation state machine:Stop NavMeshAgent when Dizzy animation is triggered

-FIXBUG:
+Bug Fixes:

 --Modified the Grunt's skill trigger distance so that it now triggers the knockback animation properly.

 --Lesson21 中的

 EnemyController.cs : 77 条件判断错误

 ```csharp
 void OnDisable()
     {